 The Big Infrastructure Gap (BIG) project is the City of Prince Rupert's plan to upgrade and replace the most critical of our aged water and sewer infrastructure.
 A significant proportion of our system is beyond its usable life, as evidenced by near constant failures in water distribution lines that have been increasing in frequency over the past few years.
 Simply put, without this work, there is a risk of failure of our water supply, and by virtue of that, potentially our community.

 By replacing deteriorating water and sewer mains, valves, and associated components, the project will bring us back from potential failure of our system.
 It will enable us to redirect water and sewer spending that is currently exhausted every year by emergency repairs back where it belongs - into planned capital replacements.
-What we're looking to accomplish is essentially a hard reset of our water and sewer distribution system, and the majority of the necessary funding now in place, we're well on our way to accomplishing this goal.
+What we're looking to accomplish is essentially a hard reset of our water and sewer distribution system, and with a significant amount of the necessary funding now in place, we're well on our way to accomplishing this goal.

 This is a significant generational investment into our infrastructure that will help to secure it for years to come.
 It will improve the reliability of service delivery, enhance water quality, and minimize future disruptions in our distribution system.